What is a PDF File

 This format is a certified format, that is, when the export process finishes, the file is certified and will work as expected.
 No surprises If there is a problem in the execution of the format, it will notify us so that we correct the corresponding errors.

 On the other hand, and this is the most important difference in relation to the 'High quality printing' format, it eliminates all the extra elements that are left over and are not necessary for reproduction.
 Let's give examples:

-With the PDFx this does not happen.
+With this format this does not happen.
 The export will eliminate the unnecessary information, reduce the images with extra resolution and eliminate everything that is not necessary for the reproduction in a printing press, such as metadata, links, video, sound ...
 Also, if you want, you can match all the maps of color to leave the whole document unified.

-The PDFx-1 is the basic format for grayscale paper, CMYK and direct inks.
+The x-1 is the basic format for grayscale paper, CMYK and direct inks.
 That is, the information that will be transferred will be that and only that.

-There is also a new PDFx-5 in which you can use external images that augurs PDFs that will be composed with images linked to the network.
+There is also a new x-5 in which you can use external images that augurs that will be composed with images linked to the network.